SolidityDrone/Colibridge/README.md

 Colibri is a tool to create verifiable omni-chain balances.
 It's a project created for [Scaling Ethereum 2024 Hackathon](https://ethglobal.com/events/scaling2024).

+@ Continuation of this project moved to /Pontee

 ## How does it works?
 Colibri works with Risc0 and IPC.
 Users need to create a wrapped token representing the balance of a user for a certain token.